10 Reasons Timeshares Are A Bad Deal

 Timeshares Lose Value the Moment You Buy Them

-Timeshares don’t increase in value because most of their perceived value to people who buy them are based on marketing.
+Timeshares don’t increase in value because most of their perceived value is based on marketing.

 Timeshare prices are steeply marked up to compensate for advertising, pitch presentations by salespeople, and free swag given away during pitches.